brightspot/react-examples/cors-configuration/README.md

 Add 'localhost' to the **Allowed Origins** list.
 Then click save.

 > **Note**: You could change this selection to **None** but then you would not be able to fix these issues via Brightspot.
-This setting is for applications where the front end and server are hosted on the same domain and therefore not run into CORS errors.
+This setting is for applications where the front end and server are hosted on the same domain and therefore will not run into CORS errors.

 ## Going back to the front end